 There's a voice that keeps on calling me Down the road, that's where I'll always be.
 Every stop I make, I make a new friend, Can't stay for long, just turn around I'm gone again

-Back in the 1980s when Tony was getting into ultra runs and making us feel as underachievers as we lay on the sofa and watched RTÉ`s popular
+Back in the 1980s when Tony was a younger man exercising (and was still 20 or so years away from ultra running) he was making us beginning to make us feel as underachievers as we lay on the sofa and watched RTÉ`s popular

 ‘ The Littlest Hobo’.
 Still as we lazed about after school, the Hobo dog was rambling from town to town and finding new friends everywhere he went.
 There he seemed to have an uncanny knack of meeting new people who needed his advances and who benefited from his short visit, before ( by the end of each weekly episode) he moved onto the next town.